Tropical Fukaya Algebras: Convergence for broken maps

-.1in {\sc Step 4}: {\em Finishing the proof}.\\ We will show that the tropical edge slopes of $\Gamma$ are uniformly bounded in $\t^\dual$.
-Combining Step 2 and 3, we conclude that for a vertex $v$ and an edge $e_0$ incident on $v$:
+.1in \textsc{Step 4}: \em{Finishing the proof}.\\ We will show that the tropical edge {direction}s $\cT(e)$ of $\Gamma$ are uniformly bounded in $\t$ for the set of all broken maps with area at most $ E_0$.
+So far we have shown that (Step 3) the horizontal components of the edge {direction}s are uniformly bounded, and the vector sum of the vertical {direction} components of the edges incident on any vertex are uniformly bounded.
+From here, we conclude that for a vertex $v$ and an edge $e_0$ incident on $v$:

 Recall that $\Gamma$ is a tree, any edge $e \in \Edge_\black(\Gamma)$ is oriented so that it points away from the root vertex.
-The slope of any incoming edge can be bounded by the slope of outgoing edges by \eqref{eq:hor-vert}.
+The {direction} of any incoming edge can be bounded by the {direction} of outgoing edges by \eqref{eq:hor-vert}.
 Applying \eqref{eq:hor-vert} iteratively, we conclude that for any edge $e$ in $\Gamma$

-where the constant $c(E)$ is same as the one in \eqref{eq:hor-vert}.
-The Proposition now follows from the bound on the number of vertices in Step 1. \end{proof}
+where the constant $c(E)$ is the same as the one in \eqref{eq:hor-vert}.
+The Proposition now follows from the bound on the number of vertices in Step 1 in cases when the $X$-inner product is rational.